weberBen/overlayRootFilesystem/README.md

 To use theses modules (overlay and your custom module) they have to be included inside your kernel image.
 To achieve that simply write the name of your modules inside the file `/etc/initramfs-tools/modules`

+For your custom module, add it inside a correct directory (where the system search to find the correct module when a name is inside `/etc/initramfs-tools/modules`).
+That directory is `/lib/modules/$(uname -r)/kernel/...`

 # Startup <a name="startup"/>